Olajcodes/finalYearProject/README.md

-# 📄 Abstractive Summarization of Software Requirements Specifications (SRS)
+# 📄 Performance Evaluation of Abstraction Agents on Software Requirements Specifications (SRS) Summarization

 ## 🧠 Abstract
 The complexity and verbosity of Software Requirements Specification (SRS) documents pose a major challenge to stakeholders.
 While essential for guiding system design and implementation, these documents are often hard to digest quickly, resulting in miscommunication and project delays.